 Running has always been something Rebecca craves and I tolerate.
 After almost 2 years of mostly couch-sitting, I was not exactly in peak running condition.
 Slowly though, my 5km runs became easier and easier.
 5km became 7km, and 7km became 10km.
 I began to feel better and better and even started to look forward to our long Sunday morning runs together.
 Each week we would increase our distance by 2 or 3 km so that we were ready to tackle the full 21.1 km come race day.

 As each week passed and our running distances grew, so too did my outlook and postive feelings of self-worth.
 Sure, my teeth were still trapped and I couldn’t see my family or friends, but my shoulders were mostly recovered, I had a great partner to quarantine with, and overall, my health was on the up and up.

-As I continued to work through physio and also started running and biking more, the idea that I could play basketball, volleyballl, or even hockey again started to become more and more realistic.
-I was starting to feel like everything I had gone through was going to be worth it.
+As I continued to work through physio and more physical activity, the idea that I could play basketball, volleyballl, or even hockey again started to become more and more realistic.
+I began to feel like everything I had gone through was going to be worth it.
 That’s not to say I didn’t think it would be during recovery, it’s just that when you have trapped-in-your-own-body type feelings the way I did, you tend to forget the reasons why you put yourself through everything in the first place.

 I wanted to write this piece now because I finally got my braces off last week.